 You also might see warnings like this in Gmail:

 If your domain has acquired a negative sending reputation do not swap it out for a new domain.
 Gmail’s sophisticated systems can easily identify this type of activity.
-This will only result in making the problem worse for both the new and old domain.
+This will only result in making the problem worse for both the new and old domains.

 Avoid focusing on technical problems